Makkkiiii/Coursework2-Tele-ChatRoom/README.md

 - **Size Limit**: 10MB per file
 - **Auto-download**: Files are automatically saved to `received_files/` folder
 - **Security**: Files are encrypted during transmission
+- **Architecture**: Server acts as a relay only - files are not stored on the server

+### File Sharing Architecture

+The application uses a **relay-based file sharing model** for security and efficiency:

+#### How File Sharing Works

+1. **Client Side (Sender)**:

+   - User selects a file to share
+   - Client encodes file to base64 and encrypts
+   - File data is sent to server with metadata

+2. **Server Side (Relay)**:

+   - Server validates file size and type for security
+   - Server does NOT store the file locally
+   - Server immediately relays the file data to all other clients
+   - Only validation and relay - no persistent storage

+3. **Client Side (Receivers)**:
+   - Clients receive the file data from server
+   - Clients decode and save file to `received_files/` folder
+   - Each client manages their own file storage

+#### Benefits of Relay Architecture

+- **Privacy**: Server never stores user files
+- **Storage Efficiency**: Server doesn't need file storage space
+- **Security**: Reduces attack surface on server
+- **Scalability**: Server memory usage remains constant
+- **Simplicity**: No file cleanup or management needed on server

 ## 🏗️ Architecture